Waikato/meka/trunk/README.txt

 		- The Classify tab now automatically discovers its result history plugins at runtime.
 		- These have to be derived from `meka.gui.explorer.classify.AbstractClassifyResultHistoryPlugin` and placed in the `meka.gui.explorer.classify` package.
-		- New functionality (Show Graph, Save Graph, Save Model, Save CSV, Incremental Performance, Show ROC, etc.) is using this architecture
+		- New functionality (Show Graph, Save Graph, Save Model, Save CSV, Incremental Performance, Show ROC, Show PRC, etc.) is using this architecture

 	* The Explorer tabs are now plugins and get discovered dynamically at runtime.